SuperMoudy/b7b_el_cima/Model_Arch.md

 We use tanh function for the last layer.
 The number of channels in the output layer is 3 with L * a * b * color space.

-> You can find the model [here](https://drive.google.com/file/d/1-4RrzTORibvk6n_opxYWIkuBKm3fp3Zw/view)
+> You can find the model [here](https://drive.google.com/file/d/1biUjfEqCFgmNGzGXg8yTf9vsXTsLaB39/view)

+> You can find the notebook [here](tree/master/Notebooks/U-Net)

 ---